gabe-terrell/FAHAD-FS/readme.md

 Three main components:
 - __Master Node__: Tracks and organizes files across a network of File Nodes; directs clients to Filenodes.
-- __File Node__: Stores files on local storage within the file node host machine.
+- __File Node(s)__: Store files on local storage within the file node host machine.
 Receives and serves files from/to clients.
 - __Client__: communicates with Master Node and File Nodes

 #### Usage: